gongxjtju/MSFBinder/README.md

 Ac_struct method

-You need to find the least value of protein sequences and utilize the PSIPRED2 to gain the predicted secondary structure file.
+You need to utilize the PSIPRED2 to gain the predicted secondary structure file.

+python ac_struct.py length startpositive endpositive countpositive startnege endnege countnege

+The length is the least length of protien sequences.

+The startpositive(startnege) is the number of the first positive(negative) sample.

+The endpositive(endnege) is the number of the last positive(negative) sample.

+The countpositive(countnege) is the amount of positive(negative) samples.

 Local_DPP method